 10. Asymmetrical Showstopper

-Design-forward and dynamic, an **asymmetrical wreath** looks custom and expensive, even if you made it in your kitchen with snacks nearby.
+Design-forward and dynamic, an asymmetrical wreath looks custom and expensive, even if you made it at your kitchen table with snacks nearby.
 The trick is keeping balance without going full chaos.

 Design Formula